800.367.6515

 Menu

-Summer is fast approaching, and you’re likely counting the days til the next time you can park your toes in the sand.
+No matter the time of year, you’re likely counting the days 'til the next time you can park your toes in the sand.
 If you’re headed to the shores of North Myrtle Beach, you need to know a few things before visiting.

 North Myrtle has over 50 year-round parking locations in the city limits with public beach access.
-Parking is free in the off-season, but from March to October will cost you around $3 an hour.
+Parking is free in the off-season, but from March to October, it will cost you a few dollars per hour.
 There are pay stations located in the lots and an app available for online payment.
 The city provides access to an interactive parking map that provides specific parking locations.

-No parking is permitted beyond the posted beach access sign, and doing so will risk you a swift towing!
+No parking is permitted beyond the posted beach access sign, and doing so will result in a swift towing!

 Parking can be a big hassle on a beach vacation; staying on the beach eliminates that issue!
 Of course, parking is not an issue if you’re staying in an oceanfront condo or rental home.
 You have instant walk-out access to the beach!